Miss Malta Universe

-Miss Universe Malta is a beauty pageant competition.
-The contest selects the country representative for Miss Universe.
-The Maltese titleholder for 2024 is Beatrice Njoya of St. Paul's Bay and will represent Malta at Miss Universe 2024, to be held in Mexico.
+Miss Universe Malta is a Maltese beauty pageant that selects the country representative for Miss Universe.
+The titleholder for 2024 is Beatrice Njoya of St. Paul's Bay who represented Malta at Miss Universe 2024, to be held in Mexico.

 History

-The Maltese beauty pageant held for the first time in 1963 called Miss Malta beauty pageant or Star of Malta.
-In the beginning the Miss Universe representatives from Malta selected by Miss Malta pageant until 2001.
-George & Deggie Gatt Mangion as the founder of Miss Malta took over the franchise so many years until 2016 Alan J. Darmanin looked forward to take the license of Miss Universe back in Malta.
-Began in 2016 the new creation of Miss Universe Malta Organization created.
-The winner is expected to be the representative of Malta at Miss Universe pageant.
+Miss Malta was held for the first time in 1963, and called Miss Malta beauty pageant or Star of Malta.
+Maltese representatives for Miss Universe were selected by this pageant until 2001.

 Council formats

-At Miss Universe Malta, candidates traditionally wear sashes representing their local councils.
+At Miss Universe Malta, candidates wear sashes representing their local councils.
 A candidate may represent the same council more than once, depending on Miss Universe Malta’s requirements.
 Although Malta has 68 official councils, not all participate each year, as it depends on the number of qualified candidates.
-The final results include a Second Runner-up, a First Runner-up, and ultimately, the Miss Universe Malta winner.
+The final results include a second runner-up, a first runner-up, and the winner.